tbocek/tomtp/Readme.md

 ## Features / Limitations

+* Public key of the recipient transfer is out of band (e.g., TXT field of DNS), not specified here.
+  Thus, for a connection you always need IP + port + public key
-* Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on sequence number overflow (tdb)
+* Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on crypto sequence number overflow
 * Support for streams
 * 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no perfect forward secrecy)